luoyingd/travel/README.md

 # travel
-A travel website used for practicing python and react
+A travel website used for practicing react